-Try Total Brain – a neuroscience-based mental health and fitness app!
+Try Total Brain – a neuroscience-based mental health and wellness app!
 Founded on the notion that our mental health can be measured, improved and managed like our physical health, Total Brain measures the 12 brain capacities that define mental health, confidentially screens for the risk of common mental health conditions, creates self-awareness and accountability, and engages individuals in mental fitness programs that maximize their mental health.

 Learn about your strengths, weaknesses and risk of mental conditions.
 Monitor the impact of mental fitness programs and mental health care.